Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - [Android architecture](#android-architecture) — the Cloudflare-based tile and extracts components and their Azure-side orchestration.
 - [Photon server architecture](#photon-server-architecture) — the search server used by Android clients.
 - [Links site architecture](#links-site-architecture) — the static site backing App Links verification.
+- [Usage metrics architecture](#usage-metrics-architecture) — the long-term metrics database and the two readers that populate it.

-The different resources are split into six resource groups.
+The different resources are split into seven resource groups.

 - There is a diagnostics RG, `soundscape-diags`.
 This contains the shared Log Analytics queries for both iOS and Android, and an action group (which is logically an endpoint for alert notifications).